MTC-Sydney/searchgptaccelerator/Module6.md

 ### 4. Navbar logo
 ---

 The original logo is the GitHub icon.
 The image is stored inside the `app/frontend/src/assets` folder.
 You will find `github.svg` there.
-Using a `.svg` file is recommend, but a screenshot of your desired logo works fine.
+Using a `.svg` file is recommended, but a screenshot of your desired logo works fine.
 The image is imported in `app/frontend/src/pages/layout/Layout.tsx`.
 At the top of the file, it is imported at line 3.

 ``` typescript
 import github from "../../assets/github.svg";